 Sometime before September 1645 Edward sold his property to Solomon Lenner.
 On the 15 July 1653 Edmond Chandler of Duxbury exchanged his rights in lands in Satuckquett (Satucket=Brewster?) for Edward Bumpus's lands and rights in Cushenett and Coaksett (Westport and Dartmouth?).
 In 1655, with the consent of his wife Hannah, Edward Bumpus of Marshfield sold to Edmond “Chandeler” of Duxbury, the Duck Hill land lying between the lands of John Rouse (Rose?) and the lands of Edmond Chandeler.

 Some researchers have him as one of the original proprietors of Middleborough, but I don’t think that is accurate.
+Or perhaps he had land there but did not settle there.

 Edward wasn’t much for public service.
 He is included in the 1643 list of men able to bear arms at Marshfield.
 He was on the jury in 1654 and 1655 and took the oath of fidelity at Duxbury in 1657.